Written by Pradeep

 Pregnancy makes you crave for weirdest stuff at odd times.
 There is nothing wrong with that, to be honest.
 Of course, you can have a restricted amount of caffeine like tea, coffee, or soft drinks.
 If you are fond of herbal tea, then it is time to think about it.
-Your restriction on caffeine, nicotine, and alcohol is a must, but when it comes to herbal teas, you need to understand the side effects and safety.
+Your restriction on caffeine, nicotine, and alcohol is a must, but when it comes to herbal teas during pregnancy, you need to understand the side effects and safety.

-Though herbal teas do have healing properties and can be good sources of calcium, magnesium, and iron, yet the lack of evidence on being safe scientifically, and hence the ingestion, should be cautious.
+Though herbal teas do have healing properties and can be good sources of calcium, magnesium, and iron, the lack of evidence on being safe scientifically, and hence the ingestion, should be cautious.

-Research on the subject indicates herbal teas are safe in pregnancy, and they are better than drinking caffeine loaded beverages.
+Research on the subject indicates herbal teas are safe in pregnancy, and they are better than drinking caffeine-loaded beverages.
 Herbal teas also hydrate the body.
 Though herbal tea is considered safe for consumption, it is always better to take them in moderation especially when you are expecting

-However refrain from drinking sage or parsley tea, and here is why:
+However, refrain from drinking sage or parsley tea, and here is why:

-Herbal teas are better than caffeine but don’t go overboard with herbal tea, especially when you are pregnant.
-Except for sage and parsley, which cause miscarriage and ginger to some extent, as it may have adverse effects on baby’s sex hormones, rest are safe when consumed in limited quantity.
+Herbal teas are better than caffeine, but don’t go overboard with herbal tea, especially when you are pregnant.
+Except for sage and parsley, which cause miscarriage, and ginger to some extent, as it may have adverse effects on the baby’s sex hormones, the rest are safe when consumed in limited quantity.
 Rosemary tea is also known to induce labor and hence, is preferred only during the end of pregnancy.

-Ever since research has proved that herbal tea is good for your overall well being, there is a lot of awareness for these teas, including green tea.
+Ever since research has proved that herbal tea is good for your overall well-being, there is a lot of awareness for these teas, including green tea.
 But also consider the side effects of drinking herbal tea.
 No doubt, these teas are full of medicinal benefits, only if taken in moderation.

 Drink whatever suits your body.
 Listen to your body and always consult with your gynecologist about any product you are not sure about.
 Please make sure you read the label and do your research before consuming any herbal tea.